FinalCAD/TraefikRegionalPlugin/readme.md

 # Traefik Regional plugin

+This plugin is to redirect request to the appropriate dns based on custom uuid reading.

+## Traefik plugin

 [Traefik](https://traefik.io) plugins are developed using the [Go language](https://golang.org).

 A [Traefik](https://traefik.io) middleware plugin is just a [Go package](https://golang.org/ref/spec#Packages) that provides an `http.Handler` to perform specific processing of requests and responses.